lancehilliard/BusyLight/README.md

 ## Use Case

 You're using one or more devices (Windows desktop and/or laptop, mobile[1], etc) to perform work.
 You sometimes want to automatically signal "please don't interrupt me" to anyone nearby.
-BusyLight monitors the activity of your various devices and illuminates your single [BlinkStick](https://www.blinkstick.com) during their "busy" moments.
+BusyLight monitors the activity of your various devices and, during their "busy" moments, illuminates your single [BlinkStick](https://www.blinkstick.com).

 BusyLight was built for a [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square).
 And, so far, it only tracks voice/video calls (the first two LEDs light up when software accesses[2] your microphone).
 What other BlinkStick products would you like it to support?
 What other work/activity would you like it to track?